DarkFlorist/TheInterceptor/readme.md

 - Firefox: Browse to `about:debugging` and click `Load Temporary Add-on` and point to `\extension\app\manifest.json`.
 - Brave: Browse to `brave://extensions/` and click `Load unpacked` and point to `\extension\app\manifest.json`.

+### Inpage

+The Interceptor injects an inpage script to websites to be able to give websites access to `window.ethereum`.
+This inpage script (`app/inpage/ts/inpage.ts`) is compiled and packaged using command:
+`npm run inpage`
+You'll need to run this script if you need to modify the injected script.

 # Contact Us!
 You can reach us via [Discord](https://discord.gg/b66SwRZAbu) and twitter [@DarkFlorist](https://twitter.com/DarkFlorist)!